WenchaoLin/fasta_length_hist/README.md

 # fasta_length_hist

 Script to plot the histogram of fasta lengths

-"""
-Script to plot the distribution of lengths of a fasta file.

 You can use this script from the shell like this: